Home > Outsourcer > Templates and page layout instructions

 Object styles may be used where practical to automate repetitive styling treatments (e.g. curved boxes, weight or style of rules, text wraps, etc.)

-Margins & layouts and master elements
+Margins & layouts and Parent page (masters) elements

 • Ensure your stroke alignment is set to Align Stroke to Centre in the Stroke palette.